mahnraslam/online-doctor-appointment/README.md

 2 To run frontend code
 npx react-scripts start

-3. Create a `.env` in backend  file with your database credentials.
+3. Create a `.env` in backend folder with your database credentials.

 4. Create database and tables: